Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Results

-\subsection{Results}

-We present the results of our method on our test set on the receiver operating characteristic (ROC) curve.
+Next to predictive performance, we analyse the efficiency of our method.
+We report the training time of G-GBM and the baseline methods on the different datasets.

 Insights into feature importance are obtained using SHAP values~\citep{lundberg2017unified}.
-We also extract the (absolute) SHAP value, a common interpretation metric, to highlight the contribution of neighborhood information.
+We also extract the (absolute) SHAP value, a common interpretation metric, to highlight the contribution of neighbourhood information.

+\section{Results}

-\subsubsection{Company node prediction}
+\subsection{Company node prediction}

-First, we present the results on companies' labels.
 We compare our approach, G-GBM, which uses a local neighborhood of size 2, to the baseline GBM, which uses the features of the head node (i.e., the classical supervised learning framework without graph information).
 This comparison indicates the added value of local neighborhood information.
-Additionally, we benchmark our method to HinSage as a challenger GNN approach, which is both inductive and suitable for application on heterogeneous networks.
+Additionally, we benchmark our method against HinSAGE, HAN and HGT as challenger GNN approaches.

-We first train and test our model on company node labels.
-The results are presented in Figure~\ref{fig:comparison_company}.
-We observe that gradient boosting outperforms the GNN model HinSAGE.
-Houwever, our approach outperforms the baseline methods, with an increase in the ROC-AUC of 0.02 over GBM and 0.13 over HinSAGE.
+The full results for the company node data are presented in Table~\ref{tab:res company}, with the ROC and PR curves presented in Figure~\ref{fig:comparison_company}.
+We observe that gradient boosting outperforms all GNN models.
+However, our approach outperforms the baseline methods, with an increase in the ROC-PR of 0.02 over GBM, 0.08 over HinSAGE, 0.13 over GAT and 0.04 over HGT.

 The increased performance can be attributed to local characteristics, as illustrated by the SHAP values in Figure~\ref{fig:shap_comp}.
 The SHAP values show that some features of the neighbouring administrator and company contain important information that are leveraged by the fraud detection model.

-We observe that G-GBM is Pareto dominant (superior in all segments) compared with both GBM and HinSage.
 The legal form of the company makes the greatest contribution to the G-GBM model prediction.
 This feature is also available for the baseline GBM model, which explains the models' relatively similar performance.
-We notice that nodes in the direct neighborhood contribute to the model performance, whereas the second neighborhood level is close to insignificant (which could motivate a reduction in the ego-net size).
+We notice that nodes in the direct neighborhood contribute to the model performance, whereas the second neighborhood level is close to insignificant (which could motivate a reduction in the ego-net distance).

+When considering training time in Table~\ref{tab:res company}, we see that only LightGBM is faster than G-GBM.
+This is to be expected, as G-GBM takes LightGBM as backbone and combines it with metapaths.
+The other HGNN models take much longer to train.
+HinSAGE has a shorter training time compared to the others, because of early stopping after 24 epochs.

-\subsubsection{Administrator node prediction}
+\subsection{Administrator node prediction}